Midnight Sun IIT Finland

-IIT – International intensive training in Nonviolent communication is an immersion into various workshops, home groups, practices, and direct application of the principles of Nonviolent communication during the period of 9 days.
+IIT – International Intensive Training in Nonviolent Communication (NVC) is a nine-day immersion into various workshops, home groups, practices, and direct application of the principles of Nonviolent Communication.

-The training is open to an international group of about 70-80 people from various countries, cultural backgrounds, professions, and walks of life to co-create a safe space for exploring vulnerability, gaining communication skills and consciousness, and fostering change on personal and community levels over an extended period of time.
+The training is open to an international group of about 70-80 people from various countries, cultural backgrounds, professions, and walks of life to co-create a safe space for exploring vulnerability, gaining communication skills and consciousness, and fostering change in personal and community levels.

 Some of the topics that will be explored are